The trailblazing Women's World Cup team has set a new standard in sports — and sponsorships

 Meanwhile, brands continue to bank on the Olympics as a solid source of interest.

-“We’ve seen a continued significant interest in our coverage of women in sport, and the Olympics is the greatest platform for that,” said Lovinger.
+“We’ve seen a continued significant interest in our coverage of women in sport, and the Olympics is the greatest platform for that,” Lovinger said.

 However, there is still a long way to go in convincing marketers to spend anywhere near what they do on men’s sports, even with incredible TV ratings.
 While Fox pulled in an estimated $40.7 million in advertising revenue from the Women's World Cup, this year's NBA final drew in around $305 million, according to Kantar, a data analytics company.
 Fox declined comment.